 By Grant Wissak

-At Climb, our mission is to empower driven people to reach their full potential.
-In our 6-year history, we’ve done this by offering payment options to attend highly-qualified programs across the country.
-We take student outcomes seriously and select partners based on the historic success of their students.
+At Climb, our goal is to empower driven people to reach their full potential.
+In our 6-year history, we’ve done this by offering payment options to attend skill-building courses across the country, and we take our mission of increasing access to career-advancing programs seriously.

 Because we are directly aligned with our school partners, we feel even more confident in the education they’re providing than your traditional lender might be.
 We want to help as many people as possible to gain access to this education.
 This philosophy allows us to offer our school partners an option to approve 100% of their students for Climb loans.
 By doing this, Climb has expanded access far beyond what has typically been the only demographic eligible for financing.